pmdm56/maestro-dev-env/README.md

 1. **Install `docker` and `docker-compose`**

 2. **Setup the SNAP workspace.** After cloning this repository, execute the `scripts/init.sh` script: `$ ./scripts/init.sh`.
-This will create a `shared` folder in this repository directory, which will contain all the SNAP relevant projects and will be shared with the containers. *This script should run only once.*
+This will create a `shared` folder in this repository directory, which will contain all the SNAP relevant projects and will be shared with the containers.
+It will also build the SNAP boilerplate container, from which all the other containers depend on. *This script should run only once.*

 ## Vigor